bennetimo/ghost-wait-mysql/README.md

 Just use the `bennetimo/ghost-wait-mysql` [image](https://hub.docker.com/r/bennetimo/ghost-wait-mysql/) in place of `ghost`

+The version number of 'bennetimo/ghost-wait-mysql' matches the version of `ghost`

+These are the current published tags:

+ * 2.2 => for ghost 2.x
+ * 1.25 => for ghost 1.x
+ * 0.7.3 => for ghost 0.x

 ### Configuration

 By default the script will try to reach mysql every 2 seconds for 20 seconds.
 You can set environment variables to tweak this: